These condensed milk chocolate chip cookies are a fun simple twist on traditional chocolate chip cookies.

 Instructions

-- In a medium bowl whisk together the flour, salt, and baking soda.
+- In a medium bowl whisk together the 2 ¼ cups all-purpose flour, 1 teaspoon kosher salt, and 1 teaspoon baking soda.
 Set aside.

-- In the bowl of your stand mixer, cream together the butter, and sugars with the paddle attachment on medium speed until smooth.
+- In the bowl of your stand mixer, cream together the 1 cup unsalted butter, ¼ cup brown sugar, and ¼ cup granulated white sugar with the paddle attachment on medium speed until smooth.

-- Lower the mixer speed to stir and add in the condensed milk and vanilla extract.
+- Lower the mixer speed to stir and add in the ½ cup plus 2 tablespoons sweetened condensed milk and 2 teaspoons vanilla extract.
 Mix until thoroughly combined, about 30 seconds.

 - Stir the dry ingredients into the wet ingredients until just combined.

-- Fold in the chocolate chips and chopped pecans with a spatula.
+- Fold in the 1 cup semi-sweet chocolate chips with a spatula.
 Wrap the cookie dough in wax paper and refrigerate for at least 3 hours to firm up the dough and allow the flour to fully hydrate.

-- Preheat the oven to 325 degrees Fahrenheit.
+- Preheat the oven to 325°F (165°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - Roll the dough into balls, about 2 tablespoons of dough each.
 The dough may be a bit crumbly but will become smoother as you roll it.